 Live load or hired load - If you decide on a dedicated container, you have the option of doing a live load where the container is brought to you, and you load and secure the contents.
 You will have a fixed amount of time to complete the load and will have to pay by the hour if you exceed this limit.
 Alternately, you can hire a company to pack up, pick up and load the container without your involvement.
 The downside is that you won't see how things are packed and loaded, and in my opinion, this is just one more step where things could go wrong.
 Beware!.....if the container comes to you, it will be on a truck and sitting 4 feet above the ground.
 The contents must be lifted as there are no ramps or lifts to assist you.

-Import fees and Taxes - Everything that arrives will be taxed at 13% of the declared value, only if the Customs Broker and Costa Rican Official agree with your assessed value.
+Import fees and Taxes - Everything that arrives will be taxed at 13% of the declared value, only if the Customs Broker and Costa Rican Officials agree with your assessed value.
 In addition, import taxes will be applied to each item and the amount varies with each type of item.
 For example, books have an import fee of about $1 USD where a vehicle can be anywhere between 50% and 90% of the Costa Rica assessed value.
-In general, with the exception of furniture, household goods are inexpensive and electronics are very expensive.
-While the shipping company may be able to give you an estimate, you will not know the final import fee and tax until it arrives in Costa Rica.
+In general, with the exception of furniture, the import fees for household goods are inexpensive and electronics are very expensive.
+A good shipping company will provide a fixed price quotation based on the information that you supply.
+Other companies will provide an estimate, but you will not know the final import fee and tax until it arrives in Costa Rica.